Why you might want to talk

 - help with washing and dressing can feel like an invasion of privacy and a loss of dignity

-- admitting that you need help means giving up some control
+- admitting that they need help means giving up some control

 - they may be worried about the cost of getting help.

-You need to balance these concerns against the potential benefits of discussing the issue:
+You need to balance these concerns against the potential benefits of discussing the issue, such as:

 - improved safety